-The Cascade Mountain Adventures team is thrilled to offer a very special wilderness yoga retreat.
+The Cascade Mountain Adventures team is thrilled to offer a very special outdoor women’s retreat.
 We believe in the power of nature to restore our hearts, minds, and souls.
-We can think of no better way to experience this gift, and reconnect with nature, than a weekend yoga retreat outdoors.
+We can think of no better way to experience this gift, and reconnect with nature, than a weekend retreat outdoors.

-You will spend two nights in a beautiful Washington State Park deepening your yoga practice, forest bathing, participating in relaxing guided meditation, and breathing in the forest air.
-You will have the opportunity to practice yoga outdoors, walk barefoot through the forest, participate in optional focused workshops, contemplate your place in the natural universe, make new friends, and so much more.
+You will spend two nights in a beautiful Washington State Park connecting with other outdoor women, forest bathing, practicing yoga, participating in relaxing guided meditation, and breathing in the forest air.
+You will have the opportunity to practice yoga outdoors, walk barefoot through the forest, participate in optional focused workshops, and so much more.

-You will also enjoy new friends, amazing old growth trees, a beautiful flowing river, and time spent in our private wilderness group camp.
-Our goal is to to create an opportunity to reconnect with nature, practice self care, and return restored, relaxed, and renewed.
+You will enjoy new friends, amazing old growth trees, a beautiful flowing river, and time spent in our private wilderness group camp.
+Our goal is to to create an opportunity to reconnect with nature, practice self-care, and return restored, relaxed, and renewed.

 No Previous Experience Required - Some Yoga and Outdoor Camping Experience Encouraged

 Able to Walk 1 Miles Over Varied Terrain

 The Desire to Reconnect with Yourself and the Natural World